 One day, I decided enough was enough.
-If no one out there would teach these good people what they needed to know, then I would.
+If no one out there would teach these people what they needed to know, then I would.

-And I was determined to provide these people with a course that made a difference in their lives – a real difference.
+And I was determined to create a writing course that made a difference in people’s lives – a real difference.
 This course had to work for a wide range of people: bloggers, CEOs, retail store owners, crafters working in their garage, consultants, speakers, entrepreneurs…

 People like you.

 I spent an entire year of my life and invested tens of thousands of dollars to plan, create, and build this course.
 I woke up every single morning to put in long days of writing, refining, brainstorming, editing, tearing my hair out, and begging for another cup of coffee.